 Disk Graph allows you to visualize your disk as a responsive pie graph and find the files that take away your disk space.
 With its intuitive interface, locating big files has never been easier.

-You can select any directory reachable in the Finder: it may be on your local machine, on an external drive or even on a remote server.
+You can select any directory reachable in the Finder: it may be on your local machine, an external drive or a remote server.
 Each circle in the resulting pie graph represents one level of the directory hierarchy and files inside a directory are, by default, sorted by size.

 By moving the mouse over one of the colored sections, the name of the file and its size will appear.
 The file size is proportional to the section size.
 You can freely navigate inside the graph: clicking on a file will make it float to the center so that you have a better view of its contents.

 In the main window you can save your favorite directories and devices.
 When you launch the app, you can access them with one click.

 I designed Disk Graph in order to be fun and easy to use.
 If you have any problem to report or a suggestion for a new feature, I’m always happy to help!